 Eastern Pacific: southern California to Ecuador

-This species is abundant within inshore, coastal, continental and insular shelf areas within its range.
+- This species is abundant within inshore, coastal, continental and insular shelf areas within its range.
 They are commonly found in estuaries, shallow bays and channels, mud and sand flats, and reef habitats.
-They typically occur at depths of 10-25 meters; however, species may be found at depths of 80 meters or better.
+They typically occur at depths of 10–25 meters (33 to 82 ft); however, species may be found at depths of 80 meters (260 ft) or better.
 Additionally, species is known to exploit the shallower surf and intertidal zones.

 Species is commonly taken via small-scale fisheries.
 Bonnetheads are caught as by-catch in shrimp trawls, and are either considered by-catch or a targeted species when caught via trammel nets, bottom longlines, or hook-and-line.
 When targeted as a catch species, they are utilized fresh, frozen or dry-salted for human consumption.
 Additionally, they are processed as fishmeal.